martinfthomsen/rucs2/README.md

 the Dockerfile on your local machine, and make a symbolic link to primer_core_tools.py in your /usr/local/bin called rucs.
 That way you can run the tool directly using the second line of the command above.

+Note: You can specify which entries in the template you want analysed.
+Default for full is running against the first entry.

 ### fucs - Find Unique Core Sequences ###
 This method finds all the core sequences from the positive dataset, remove